cthoyt/cthoyt.github.io/_posts/2021-07-26-tales-from-the-auslaenderamt.md

    Ausländeramt and this should arrive tomorrow.

 Let's hope this means I won't be here illegally come tomorrow!
 By the end of this experience, I think we had spent way too much time of several people at the Bonn City Hall and also the Ausländeramt.
-Moritz had spent a few hours with me, too, so what was the real cost of all of this?
-I actually still haven't solved my problem since I still don't have an appointment to _actually_ extend my visa.
-Moritz hadn't experienced this kind of problem when he lived in Belgium and France because EU citizens all share the right of free movement between countries, and was just as jarring for him.
+My friend had spent a few hours with me, too, so what was the real cost of all of this?
+I actually still haven't solved my problem since I still don't have an appointment to _actually_ extend my visa, either.
+My friend hadn't experienced this kind of problem when he lived in Belgium and France because EU citizens all share the right of free movement between countries, and was just as jarring for him.
 He emailed our mayor, [Katja Dörner](https://www.bonn.de/vv/personen/Doerner-2379.php), a nice letter about the experience too.
 She's part of the "Green Party" which is pretty progressive, so maybe this will be a wake up call.